Branjash/eureka-client/README.md

       ```bash
       mvnw clean package
       ```
-     NOTE! - **prerequiste is that you install docker engine on your machine**

   2. Inside project root, build local docker image of the project(project already contains prepared `Dockerfile`
      ```bash